gvaldes/loanpro-calculator-ui/README.md

 # loanpro-calculator-ui
 This repository contains the UI code for a Simple Calculator.
-The API is build with React, React-Bootstrap and Mui X Data Grid.
+The UI is build with React, React-Bootstrap and Mui X Data Grid.

 ## Setup Instructions
 1. Run `npm install`
 2. Run `npm start`